edpuzino/career_coaching/Code_201/Partner_Power_Hour_Report.md

 # Weekly Partner Power Hour Report

-Each Friday at lunchtime (12:15-1:00pm) Code Fellows hosts a presentation by our industry partners.
+At the end of the week, Code Fellows often hosts a lunchtime (12:15-1:00pm) presentation by our industry partners.
 These presentations are intended to give you an opportunity to hear some direct industry perspectives on a wide variety of topics and also meet individuals from the industry.

 ## Instructions

-- Please get your lunch, and be seated by 12:15
+- Please get your lunch, and be seated promptly
 - Don't be afraid of the front row
 - Be respectful: keep your eyes off of phones & laptops during the talk
 - Move quietly around campus when someone is speaking